Solomon-analytics/SQL-Order_Management_Data_Warehouse-Project/README.md

 # Order Management Data Warehouse Project

 Welcome to the **Order Management Data Warehouse Project** repository!
-This project demonstrate a comprehensive data warehousing and analytics solution, showcasing how to design, build and optimise a modern data warehouse that generates actionable business insights.
+In this project, i dsigned and developed a data warehouse and analytics solution, transforming raw data through medallion architecture layers into business-ready data for analytics and reporting purposes.
-It is developed as a portfolio project to highlight industry best practices in data engineering, data modelling and analytics.
+This project is developed as a portfolio project to highlight industry best practices in data engineering, data modelling and analytics.

+---
+**The raw data came from two different sources**:

+* ERP (Enterprise Resource Planning): contains sales orders, product information, store data, and shipment details.
+* POS (Point of sales): contains sales transactions, product and store details, customer information, and shipment data.
 ---

 # Project Overview
 This project covers the full data lifecycle: